Lynn Eden (Co-Chair)

-Ewing is the Edward H. Kraus University Professor in the Department of Earth and Environmental Sciences at the University of Michigan.
-He is also a professor in the departments of Nuclear Engineering and Radiological Sciences and Materials Science and Engineering.
+Ewing is the Frank Stanton Profesor in Nuclear Security in the Center for International Security and Cooperation in the Freeman Spogli Institute for International Studies and a Professor in the Department of Geological and Environmental Sciences in the School of Earth Sciences at Stanfort University.
 Ewing’s research focuses on the back end of the nuclear fuel cycle, mainly nuclear materials and the geochemistry of radionuclides.
 He is the past president of the International Union of Materials Research Societies.
 Ewing has written extensively on issues related to nuclear waste management and is co-editor of Radioactive Waste Forms for the Future and Uncertainty Underground: Yucca Mountain and the Nation’s High-Level Nuclear Waste.
 He received the Lomonosov Medal of the Russian Academy of Sciences in 2006.
 He was recently appointed by President Barack Obama to chair the Nuclear Waste Technical Review Board.

 A member of the research staff at Princeton University's Program on Science and Global Security, Glaser also serves as associate editor of the program's eponymous journal.
 His research interests include nuclear nonproliferation and disarmament, the nuclear fuel cycle, nuclear energy, and nuclear forensics.
 In addition, he is a member of the International Panel on Fissile Material.
 As such, he has coedited many of the panel's reports.